Upper leg pain is mostly very treatable with chiropractic help.

 pubic bone Not rated yet

 I am getting pains constantly in my pubic bone.
 All the time.
 What is causing this?
-Hello Beverley, There are a number of possible causes.
-Pull …
+Dr. Barrie Lewis Hello Beverley, There are a …

 Upper leg pain, unable to open legs Not rated yet

-Upper leg pain I had an operation almost 3 years ago to remove a bartolin cyst. since then i have been unable to open my legs because of muscle tightness …
+Upper leg pain, unable to open legs suggests adductor muscle tightness.
+I had an operation almost 3 years ago to remove a bartolin cyst.
+Since then …

 Pain in upper legs.
 Not rated yet